Eligibility

 Apply

-If you wish to apply for the CSP, you must work with an
+If you wish to apply for the CSP, you must apply through an

 Approved Proposing Organisation (APO).